Grammars for Document Spanners: Context-Free Spanners

 We denote the language of $A$ by $\mathcal R(A)$ to emphasize that it is a ref-language, and denote by $\refl(A)$ the set of all ref-words in $\rlang(A)$ that are valid for $X$.
 The result of evaluating the spanner $\repspnr{A}$ on a document $\doc$ is then defined as

 \begin{example} We define the extraction $\PDA$ that maps a document $\doc$ into the set of $(\{x,y\}, \doc)$-mappings $\mu$ where $\mu(x)$ ends before $\mu(y)$ starts and their lengths are the same.
 The stack alphabet consists of the bottom symbol $\bot$ and $C$, and the transition function $\delta$ is described in Figure~\ref{fig:pda} where a transition from state $q$ to state $q'$ that is labeled with $\tau, A/\ \gamma $ denotes that the automaton moves from state $q$ to state $q'$ upon reading $\tau$ with $A$ at the top of the stack, while replacing $A$ with $\gamma$.
-We can extend the automaton in a symmetric way such that it will represent the same spanner as that represented by the grammar $\grmr{disjEqLen}$ from Example~\ref{ex:glen}. \em{ } \end{example}
+We can extend the automaton in a symmetric way such that it will represent the same spanner as that represented by the grammar $\grmr{disjEqLen}$ from Example~\ref{ex:glen}. \end{example}

 We say that a spanner $S$ is \emph{definable} by an extraction $\PDA$ $A$ if for every document $\doc$ it holds that $\repspnr{A}(\doc) = S(\doc)$.
-Treating the variable operations as terminal symbols enables us to use the equivalence of $\PDA$s and context-free grammars and conclude the following straightforward observation. \propepda{The class of spanners definable by extraction grammars is equal to the class of spanners definable by extraction PDAs.} \begin{proposition} \propepda \end{proposition} Thus, we have also an automata formalism for defining context-free spanners.
+Treating the variable operations as terminal symbols enables us to use the equivalence of $\PDA$s and context-free grammars and conclude the following straightforward observation. \propepda{The class of spanners definable by extraction grammars is equal to the class of spanners definable by extraction PDAs.} \begin{proposition} \propepda \end{proposition} Thus, there is also an automata formalism for defining context-free spanners.
+We now present important classes of extraction grammars for which we later present our evaluation algorithm.